chipfucker/booru-abuse/wiki/Rule34/index.md

 Because APIs and frontends have very differing info, multiple requests are made&mdash;typically 2&ndash;4&mdash;per function to resolve all possible info.
 This makes the package's namesake.

 This can have network and API usage limit implications.
+Each documented function that uses requests will clarify its request usage.

 <!-- TODO: display average data size of multiple requests -->
 <!-- TODO: display default API key usage allowance -->